leonguyen52/sprout-track/app/api/authReadme.md

 4. Family settings are also created on-demand with default values if they don't exist
 5. This ensures every family has both settings and a system caretaker for authentication purposes

+### System Administrator Authentication

+System administrators have elevated permissions across the entire application:

+1. Authenticate using the system admin password through `/api/auth` with `adminPassword` field
+2. Receive a JWT token with `isSysAdmin: true` flag
+3. Can access family-specific routes by providing `familyId` parameter
+4. Can create, manage, and access any family in the system
+5. Have admin-level access to all `withAdminAuth` protected routes

 ## Authentication Utilities

 The authentication system is centralized in `/app/api/utils/auth.ts` and provides the following utilities: